SocketMobile/singleentry-js/README.md

 ## Install

 You shouldn't need to install anything in order to use this boilerplate.
-As long as you have the Socket Mobile Companion application running on a connected device and are able to connect the scanner to that device you should be able to connect your scanner to the app.
+However, if you want to temporarily host your app securely, you can install `ngrok` and follow the directions from this blog post (link to my blog post about using SimpleHTTPServer and ngrok).

 ## Usage
+To run web app on your laptop, connect an android device to your laptop so you can use `adb`.
+More in a moment.
+Then, use the Socket Mobile Companion app to connect your scanner to your attached device.
+Once you have successfully connected your scanner to your device, configure your credentials for your app (see below) and then in your terminal, in the project root run `adb forward tcp:18481 tcp:18481`.

 The boilerplate HTML references the file `credentials.js`.
 The `.gitignore` file ignores this file as it is meant to act as an environment variable file, protecting your credentials from being exposed in a public GitHub repository.
 In this file is where you are to include your developerId, appKey and appId.
 See an example `credentials.js` file below.